An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators

-Owing to the results obtained with the PLATON prototype (see Sec.~\ref{sec:results-platon-prototype}), we designed the PLATON detector unit (a single camera).
+Owing to the results obtained with the PLATON-10cm prototype (see Sec.~\ref{sec:results-platon-prototype}), we designed the PLATON-10cm detector unit (a single camera).
 The adopted strategy consisted of optimising the lateral resolution, with a depth resolution of 1~mm over a depth of field of 10~cm.
 Exploiting the depth resolution to match the two orthogonal views, the result is a 3D spatial resolution that mainly belongs to the sub-millimetre lateral one, especially in relatively low-multiplicity events such as neutrino interactions.
 Both the \mla and the \mainlens were simulated with f/1.
 The diameter of the \mainlens is 50 mm, while that of the \microlens{es} is 1 mm.
 Realistic parameters of an optimised SPAD array sensor, which we refer to as PLATON SPAD, were simulated.
 The PDP (40\% peak at 500 nm), simulated as in Sec.~\ref{sec:optical-model} and the pixel pitch of $25~\mu\text{m}$ with a 60\% geometrical fill factor amount to a PDE of 24\%.
 We neglect the tiling between adjacent photosensors.
+With all efficiencies accounted for, 3,670 photons were detected per event.
 The SPAD time structure shown in Fig.~\ref{fig:neutrino-sim}b was simulated.
 Each count is measured with a 200~ps resolution timestamp.
 R\&D on PLATON SPAD is ongoing to achieve the parameters above~\cite{Kaneyasu2025PlatonSPAD}.